ganakailabs/cloudeval-docs/docs/index.md

 ### Speed

-Stop spending hours manually drawing diagrams. cloudeval generates accurate architecture diagrams from your Infrastructure as Code in seconds.
+Stop spending hours manually drawing diagrams.
+Cloudeval generates accurate architecture diagrams from your Infrastructure as Code in seconds.

 ### Clarity